 A fairly short, uphill hike that leads to some nice views of Cultus Lake, the Teapot Hill hike adds a surprising element of whimsy with dozens of teapots lining the trail.
 Alice in Wonderland fans will love this fun, family-friendly trail.
 Normally we find the simple fact of hiking in nature to be reward enough but there is something to be said for a trail that offers up something a little unique and interesting.
 Watching for and counting teapots is a great way to keep young hikers entertained along the way and, really, who hasn’t always dreamed of a hilltop Tea Party near Chilliwack, BC?
-The teapot hill hike is a not far from the coast but if you are looking for a hike in Vancouver check out 12 Easy Hikes in North Vancouver, the popular Tunnel Bluffs hike to an amazing Howe Sound viewpoint or our personal favourite in the area (that definitely isn’t “easy”), the Chief hike in Squamish.
+The Teapot Till hike is a not far from the coast but if you are looking for a hike in Vancouver check out 12 Easy Hikes in North Vancouver or the popular Tunnel Bluffs hike to an amazing Howe Sound viewpoint.
+Then there is our personal favourite in the area (that definitely isn’t “easy”), the Chief hike in Squamish, which tops our list of 22 Best Squamish Hikes.

 How long is Teapot Hill hike?